Auto

 Why can’t we use winter-blend gas all year?

 Butane is less expensive than other gasoline components, but the reason it benefits your car’s engine in winter months is why it hinders engine efficiency in the summer.
-In warmer weather, butane’s high volatility generates excessive evaporation, which can cause vapor lock in an engine while also contributing to ground-level ozone and smog.
+Butane and the other additives used to create winter-blends tend to have a lower viscosity and boiling point making them more volatile.

 Which is better for my car’s engine?